subvert/loans/README.md

 3. Gulp: Using Gulp as build system.
 4. Bower: Using Bower to manage CSS and JavaScript dependencies.

+To run in development mode, use the following command while in project root folder:

+    ./mvnw

 ## Production

 1. To optimize the loans application for production, run: